kumbulanit/t-sql/tech company/untitled/Module 9 - Grouping and Aggregating Data/Module9_Ultimate_Integration_ALL_MODULES_1-9.md

     FORMAT(ISNULL(AVG(e.BaseSalary), 0), 'C0') AS AvgSalarySafe,  -- Convert NULL result to 0

     -- Conditional aggregation
-    AVG(CASE WHEN BaseSalary IS NOT NULL THEN BaseSalary END) AS AvgSalaryExplicit
+    AVG(CASE WHEN e.BaseSalary IS NOT NULL THEN e.BaseSalary END) AS AvgSalaryExplicit

 FROM Employees e
-    INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID
+    INNER JOIN Departments d ON e.d.DepartmentID = d.DepartmentID
 GROUP BY d.DepartmentName
 ORDER BY COUNT(*) DESC;
 ```